swanhack/Make-Your-Own-CLI-Editor/README.md

 Yelo, this week we want you to try and make your own Command Line Editor.. that is, a command line application that allows you to both create and edit files.

-The various examples attached to this repo are not fully fledged in anyway, they were all hacked together by an idiot in around an hour, none the less they are all working examples.
+The various examples attached to this repo are not fully fledged in anyway, they were all hacked together in around an hour, none the less they are all working examples.

 ## What is a file?

-Abstracted somewhat, a file need be no more than a list of lines.
+Abstracted somewhat, a basic file need be no more than a list of lines.

 ```
 file = List(line)
 ```

-Beyond this the main scope of the program will be a loop that continually waits for for a user to type something:
+Beyond this the main scope of a line editor might be a loop that continually waits for input:

 ```
 while (Exit command not given) do {